aiizadku/mastermind-game/README.md

 **Note that the computer’s feedback will not reveal which number the player guessed correctly\
-**The number combination may contain duplicate numbers
+**Note that the number combination may contain duplicate numbers

 You can check more about this game here
 [Mastermind (Board game)](https://en.wikipedia.org/wiki/Mastermind_(board_game)).